 After you declutter, you’ll want to deep clean your entire space and spot treat any carpet stains, wall markings and other signs of wear and tear.

 Tip: Download our complete deep cleaning checklist to make sure you don’t miss a spot!

 3. Stage Your Home

 After you’ve decluttered and deep cleaned, your next step is to stage both the interior and exterior of your home.
 Studies report that staged houses sell 88 percent faster and for 20 percent more profit — and you don’t always have to hire an expensive staging company to elevate your space.
 Here are some tips to stage your home:

 - Float furniture to create focal points and improve flow.
 (You can do this in your backyard, too.)

 Need help?
 Check out our other guides:

 If it's in your budget, consider using a moving service.
 Keep in mind that prices tend to skyrocket during the summer months when there’s greater demand.
-Many moving companies require a few weeks notice, so book early to avoid any extra fees and stress.
-And remember, it’s more than just the price — the service itself can make the process a cinch or a hassle, so talk to friends, family and colleagues who’ve used movers before.
-As you’re vetting different companies, ask lots of questions to uncover any hidden charges or fine print.
-For instance, you may find a mover who offers a cheaper price but will charge you for every box or piece of bubble wrap they use.
+Many moving companies require a few weeks' notice, so book early to avoid any extra fees and stress.
+Remember: it’s more than just the price — the service itself can make the process a cinch or a hassle, so talk to friends, family and colleagues who’ve used movers before.
+As you vet different companies, ask lots of questions to uncover hidden charges or fine print.

 As you’re packing your belongings in preparation to move, keep any essentials in a separate box or backpack for easy access.
 This includes medication, toiletries, a towel, utensils, your keys and any important documents you want to keep close.